Providence, RI5 Active Studies

 Ankylosing spondylitis is a chronic inflammatory disease primarily affecting the spine and sacroiliac joints, causing pain, stiffness, and potentially spinal fusion.
 It typically begins in early adulthood.
 Treatment includes NSAIDs, biologics (TNF and IL-17 inhibitors), and physical therapy.

 There are currently 5 ankylosing spondylitis clinical trials recruiting participants in Providence, RI.
-These studies are seeking a combined 1,858 participants.
-Research is being sponsored by Washington University School of Medicine, Patrick Wen, MD, AstraZeneca.
+These studies are seeking a combined 8,273 participants.
+Research is being sponsored by JHSPH Center for Clinical Trials, Merck Sharp & Dohme LLC, Washington University School of Medicine and 2 other organizations.
 Clinical trial participation is free and participants receive study-related medical care at no cost.

 Ankylosing Spondylitis Clinical Trials in Providence — FAQ